H4HWV2011/msjarvis-public-docs/thesis/34-spiritual-root-and-mother-carrie.md

 Governance command:  "Protect the vulnerable first.
                       Optimize for the margin, not the mean."
 Anchor:              MOTHER_CARRIE_KIDD
-Location:            Oak Hill, West Virginia
+Location:          Mount Hope, West Virginia
 ```

 ---

 ## 34.12 Summary

-Chapter 34 documents the spiritual architecture of the MountainShares Artificial Learning & Location Intelligence system as fully verified and sealed on April 4, 2026 from Oak Hill, West Virginia, with all 9 outstanding items closed.
+Chapter 34 documents the spiritual architecture of the MountainShares Artificial Learning & Location Intelligence system as fully verified and sealed on April 4, 2026 from Mount Hope, West Virginia, with all 9 outstanding items closed.

 The architectural decision is sealed: `SpiritualFilter` at the BBB layer (port 8016) is the gate; `MotherCarrieProtocol` at the NBB layer (ports 8103, 8107, 8109) is the guide.
 The five MotherCarrie Protocols are confirmed from the live `:8107/protocols` endpoint — Dignity, Sovereignty, Appalachian, Transparency, and Protection — anchored to `MOTHER_CARRIE_KIDD`.
 Every response that passes through Ms. Jarvis is evaluated against all five before delivery.